-The football game of all football games is set for this Sunday and people everywhere will be gathering at parties to watch it.
-With cases of influenza widespread across most of the country, the American Red Cross has steps people can take to avoid getting sick if their plans include watching the big game at a party.
+Millions of people will gather at parties this weekend to watch the football game of all football games.
+With the coronavirus and influenza still present across most of the country, the American Red Cross has steps people can take to avoid getting sick if their plans include watching the big game at a party.

-So one of the most important things you can do is stay home if you are ill or someone in your household is sick.
-While it’s hard to miss the party, people should act responsibly and stay home to avoid spreading illness.
+- One of the most important things you can do is stay home if you are sick or experiencing symptoms of COVID-19 or the flu.
+While it’s hard to miss the party, it’s better to avoid spreading illness.

 WASH YOUR HANDS One of the most important steps to take to avoid getting sick is to wash your hands properly, especially after using the bathroom or when preparing food.
 For visibly soiled hands, first wash with soap and warm water.
 When using soap and water: